Activity note: Hotel check in is available from 3:00 p.m

 Lunch: Boxed lunches at the park.

-Afternoon: Reboarding the motorcoach, we’ll continue to Helena with commentary by our on board Study Leader.
+Afternoon: Reboarding the motorcoach, we’ll continue to Helena with commentary on board by our Study Leader.
 We expect to arrive early evening for hotel check-in.

-Dinner: At the hotel, enjoy a dinner with choice of entrée and salad, plus coffee, tea, water.
+Dinner: At the hotel, enjoy a dinner with choice of entrée and salad plus coffee, tea, water.

 Evening: This evening’s presentation is by a local expert who will focus on tomorrow’s destination — Gates of the Mountain — the spectacular landscape seen by Lewis and Clark as they boated along the Missouri River.
 Learn about their challenging trip through this area of towering limestone cliffs with a deep narrow channel where rock walls appeared to block their passage.

 Activity note: We will ride about 100 miles on the motorcoach today, approximately 2.5 hours total drive time.

 Breakfast: At the hotel, the breakfast buffet includes sausage, bacon, eggs, hash-browns, oatmeal, cold cereal, toast, juice, milk, coffee, tea, water.